pingcap/website-docs/README.md

 yarn
 ```

+Usually you have to download some docs before dev.
 We have pre-defined some commands to download the docs and clean docs, these commands are:

 ```json
 {